rm2thaddeus/video-timeline-analyzer/docs/ARCHITECTURE.md

 /*
 📌 Purpose – Defines the modular, reproducible system architecture for the Video Timeline Analyzer, with a focus on variable-granularity metadata alignment and backend-first development.
 🔄 Latest Changes – Clarified Windows-native, PyTorch-only backend; removed references to TensorFlow, PySceneDetect, and WSL2/Linux.
 Emphasized modular, pipeline-oriented backend and hardware-agnostic model loading for Windows.
+Updated to reflect hardware constraints: Docker integration with large frameworks (PyTorch, TensorFlow) is currently infeasible due to disk space.
+Added recommendations for lightweight CUDA alternatives (CuPy, Numba) and rationale for minimizing dependencies while retaining GPU acceleration.
 ⚙️ Key Logic – All pipeline outputs are parsed and aligned into a variable-granularity DataFrame, which is the canonical source for Qdrant ingestion and downstream analysis.
 Scene detection is modular: TransNet V2 (PyTorch-only, hardware-agnostic, Windows-native).
 📂 Expected File Path – docs/ARCHITECTURE.md
 🧠 Reasoning – Ensures maintainability, extensibility, and reproducibility for scientific video analysis by making the DataFrame the central, queryable structure and prioritizing backend development for Windows.